JoshuaStone9/Portfolio/README.md

 ## Overview

-Portfolio Website is a single page personal site designed to present a professional profile, featured skills and a curated list of projects.
+Portfolio Website is a single page personal site designed to present a professional profile, featured skills and a curated list of projects, published as a live GitHub Pages site.

-Visitors can browse projects, open detailed popups and filter the project list by language or platform.
+Visitors can browse projects, open detailed popups and filter the project list by language or platform, whether they access the live site or the local copy.

 ---